bguiz/angular-ember-compare/content/mvc/models.md

 ### Models in AngularJs

-AngularJs uses plain ol' Javascript objects (POJSOs) for models.
+AngularJs uses plain ol' JavaScript objects (POJSOs) for models.

 `var myModel = { id: 1, name: 'foo1' };`

 Bam!
 It was as simple as that - you have got yourself an AngularJs model.

-Changing the state of that model is also just as simple, as the suyntax is no different from manipulating POJSOs:
+Changing the state of that model is also just as simple, as the syntax is no different from manipulating POJSOs:

 `myModel.name = 'myNewName';`